 I've been thinking about this for years and puttering away at it now and again in the real world.
 If you have access to an asphalt-covered lot, especially one that you don't actually have rights to, how much could you do and how cheaply to make it beautiful?
 I think that there are some non-obvious answers, especially if you have access to a vehicle and a couple of friends.
-Since moving next to an abandoned area of over five square blocks I've actually been doing some slowly more ambitious jiggerings of the dynamic and maybe one day I'll write about that here but for now let's consider one thought experiment.
+Since moving next to an abandoned area of over five square blocks I've been doing some slowly more ambitious jiggerings of the dynamic and maybe one day I'll write about that here but for now let's consider one thought experiment.

 So let's say that in one day you go with friends and pick up a few hundred used bricks somewhere.
 Perhaps you found them on freecycle.
 This is your starting gun since it can take months to get that cheap load of bricks.
 That night or soon thereafter, you all go to Home Despot and buy 80 cinder blocks and various other supplies.